 To find your office's existing retention schedule, go to the Retention Schedule Library.
 (If you do not have access to the Retention Schedule Library, contact us for access.)

 Examine the CRS and/or your department's retention schedule to understand the event that starts records retention and the length of time a particular category of records needs to be retained.
 Organizing your records based on the CRS's categories and also by date will help in handling retention periods.
-Special Collections cannot store items needing to be retained, but can advise in organizing and final dispotion.
+Special Collections cannot store items needing to be retained but can advise in organizing and final disposition.

 Once a category of records meets its retention period, the next step is disposal through destruction, permanent retention in office, or transfer to Special Collections.
 Each category of records has listed with it a final disposal action.
 While Special Collections does not store items awaiting destruction, it can provide guidance on any disposition action.